Implant Failure

 Why Do Breast Implants Fail?

-For the most part, damage to an implant is more likely to occur rather than wear-and-tear on the implant itself.
-Both silicone and saline implants can fail, but how they fail and the signs of failure vary.
+Breast implant failure can manifest in various forms, such as implant rupture, capsular contracture, or aesthetic dissatisfaction.
+Ruptures in saline implants are immediately noticeable due to deflation, while silicone implant ruptures might be subtler, requiring MRI scans for detection.
 Some of the main causes of breast implant failure have to do with the initial surgery, while others are related to outside factors.
 There are several possible reasons for failed implants, including:

 Saline Implants vs. Silicone Implants